 Here are the specific activities Titian has undertaken in Lombok.

 Community Learning and Development

-Our Community Learning Centre in Pemenang places an emphasis on children’s activities to create an interest in learning among local children.
-The CLC is perfectly located for these purposes inside the junior high school.
+Our Community Learning Centre in Pemenang places an emphasis on children’s activities to create an interest in learning among local children and also empowering the local community through developing organic products.
+The CLC is located inside a junior high school building in Pemenang.

-In Rembitan, we are building a new CLC.
-Titian has already started activities in the village that show local people how to weave traditional designs using specialist techniques handed down through the generations.
-Adult literacy and language classes have also been run as well as classes on organic farming and sewing.
+In Rembitan, our new CLC provides activities in the village that show local people how to weave traditional designs using special techniques handed down through generations.
+This CLC also functioned as a hub for Titian scholarship students.
+Literacy, language, and computer, youth mentoring, hygiene and sanitation classes have run as well as classes on weaving and sewing.
 Many of these programmes are sponsored by Soroptimist International (Jakarta Chapter).

 Titian’s Scholarship Programme is offered from our CLC in Pemenang.
 Access to education in Lombok lags behind that in Java and this programme has been significantly over-subscribed.
 The Scholarship Programme in Lombok offers the same mentoring regiment as other centres, which includes regular counselling and capacity building activities, English lessons and social projects.

 Titian is in discussions with the education ministry to run its Teacher Quality Improvement (TQI) programme in Lombok.
 A Needs Assessment has also been conducted and the responses of both the school’s principal and its teachers were all positive.
 They are excited at the prospect of acquiring new skills to improve their teaching methods.
 As a tourist destination second only to Bali, education often plays second-fiddle to earning ‘small money’ which is more attractive and necessary to local children.
 Teachers are often left with little option but to compromise and accept the situation.
 Better teaching methods will help retain pupils’ attention and illustrate the power of learning as an income-generator too.